paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 # Now you have the entire big data in your grasp!
 ```

 **Bonus Tip:** You can also use `readlines()` to read the file line by line as a list.
 This is like tearing out pages and reading them separately.
-Experiment and see which method suits your detective needs!

-Congratulations!
-You've mastered the art of reading entire files in Python.
-Now, go forth and uncover the secrets hidden within!

 **Remember:**